FRAIBERG & PERNIE

 Who Is Matthew A. Fraiberg?

-Licensed since 1997, he has handled thousands of criminal and DUI matters throughout Michigan.
+Licensed since 1997, he has handled thousands of criminal, OWI, DUI, and driver’s-license cases.

 What does the evidence actually prove?